Feature Selection: A Data Perspective: Feature Selection with Structured Features

-Since features exhibit graph structures, when two nodes (features) $N_{i}$ and $N_{j}$ are connected by an edge in $\mathcal{G}(N,E)$, the features $f_{i}$ and $f_{j}$ are more likely to be selected together.
-Also, they should have similar feature coefficients.
-One way to achieve this target is via Graph Lasso -- adding a graph regularizer on the feature graphs based on Lasso.
-The formulation is as follows:
+Since features exhibit graph structures, when two nodes (features) $N_{i}$ and $N_{j}$ are connected by an edge in $\mathcal{G}(N,E)$, the features $f_{i}$ and $f_{j}$ are more likely to be selected together, and they should have similar feature coefficients.
+One way to achieve this target is via Graph Lasso -- adding a graph regularizer for the feature graph on the basis of Lasso~\cite{ye2012sparse}.
+The formulation is:

-where the first regularization term $\alpha||\mat{w}||_{1}$ is the same as the regularization term in Lasso while the second term enforces that if a pair of features show strong dependencies, i.e., large $\mat{A}(i,j)$ indicates that feature coefficients of $f_{i}$ and $f_{j}$ are similar to each other.
-We can reformulate above loss function into a matrix format:
+where the first regularization term $\alpha\|\mat{w}\|_{1}$ is from Lasso while the second term ensures that if a pair of features show strong dependency, i.e., large $\mat{A}(i,j)$, their feature coefficients should also be similar to each other.

-where $\mat{L}=\mat{D}-\mat{A}$ is the laplacian matrix and $\mat{D}$ is a diagonal matrix with $\mat{D}(i,i)=\sum_{j}^{N_{i}}\mat{A}(i,j)$.
-The laplacian matrix in Eq.~(\ref{eq:fs_graphlassomatrix}) is positive semi-definite and captures the local geometric structure of features.
-It can be observed that when the laplacian matrix is the identity matrix $\mat{I}$, $\mat{w}'\mat{L}\mat{w}=||\mat{w}||_{2}^{2}$, the penalty term in Eq.~(\ref{eq:fs_graphlassomatrix}) reduces to the elastic net penalty~\citep{zou2005regularization}.
-Since the graph regularization term $\mat{w}'\mat{L}\mat{w}$ is convex and differentiable, existing efficient algorithms like LARS~\citep{efron2004least} and proximal gradient descent methods~\citep{liu2009efficient} can be directly applied.